Osso Bucco with Truffled Borlotti Beans & Savoy Cabbage

 - 200g Tomatoes - blanched, peeled and diced, no seeds

 Dry the meat on a kitchen towel, dust with flour, brown in hot oil until dark golden, drain, set aside.

-In a thick bottomed pan, heat a little oil and brown the carrots and onion very well, drain, wipe out the pan, return the carrots, onion and osso bucco to the pan, deglaze with white wine, reduce to syrup, add madeira, reduce by half.
+In a thick bottomed pan, heat a little oil and brown the carrots and onion very well, drain, wipe out the pan, return the carrots, onion and osso bucco to the pan, add white wine, reduce the liquid to syrup, add madeira and reduce by half.

-Cover with veal (Beef) stock, add tomato juice, tomato trimmings, bouquet garni and garlic.
-Cover with a cartouche (lid of baking paper) that touches the liquid, bring to the boil and place in a low oven (140-150oC) for approx. 2 hours.
+Cover with the stock, add tomato juice, tomato trimmings, bouquet garni and garlic.
+Cover with a cartouche (lid of baking paper) that touches the liquid, bring to the boil and place in a low oven (140-150oC) for 2 hours.

-When cooked (test the meat with the end of a small knife, it should be tender and not have much resistance) remove pot from the oven, allow to cool until just warm, remove the meat into a tray, strain the braising liquor over the top squeezing as much juice from the vegetables as possible (discard the vegetables after), put a lid on, set aside or refrigerate (if for the next day).
+When cooked (test the meat with the end of a small knife, it should be tender and not have much resistance) remove pot from the oven, allow to cool until just warm, remove the meat into a tray, strain the braising liquor over the top squeezing as much juice from the vegetables as possible (discard the vegetables after), put a lid on and set aside.